elamranireda/descoverAngularJs/README.md

-# descover of angularJs formation
+# descover of angularJs formationwith reda